building-envelope-data/metabase/README.md

 regarding the object-relational mapping (Npgsql or EF Core).
-In that case it may be necessary to restart the service `backend`, for example, by running `make down up` and it may even be necessary recreate the database from scratch by running `make down remove-data-volume up`.
+In that case it may be necessary to restart the service `backend`, for example, by running `make down up` and it may even be necessary recreate the database from scratch by running `make down && make remove-data-volume && ./database.mk createdb migrate && make up`.
 Note that the latter will remove all data from PostgreSQL, recreate the database and its schema, and seed it freshly.

 When your hard-disk starts to grow full, it may be the case that Docker does not clean-up anonymous volumes properly.
 You can do so manually by running